The Black Arrow: A Tale of the Two Roses: Criticism

-Praise for The Black Arrow is rare among literary critics over its 137-year history, though the novelist John Galsworthy wrote that it was "a livelier picture of medieval times than I remember elsewhere in fiction."
+Praise is rare for The Black Arrow among literary critics over its 140-year history, though novelist John Galsworthy wrote that it was "a livelier picture of medieval times than I remember elsewhere in fiction."
 The reason for this stems from Stevenson's own dislike of The Black Arrow coupled with a misunderstanding of his attitude toward what he called "tushery."
 In the introduction to the 2003 Signet Classic edition, Professor Gary Hoppenstand argues that The Black Arrow has been underappreciated, saying it is a "rich psychological novel" that is "deeper and more textured" than Treasure Island: "Those, however, who approach The Black Arrow as a rich psychological novel, similar in a number of ways to Stevenson's gothic masterpiece, The Strange Case of Dr. Jekyll and Mr. Hyde, will find a rewarding experience, one that offers insight into the complexity of the human condition."

 Annotated edition

 On 18 December 2007 Penguin Books issued an historic first annotated edition of The Black Arrow with the introduction and notes by John Sutherland.
 Sutherland makes mention of the English Wikipedia article about the book in this edition.
 The book cover depicts two fifteenth century warriors battling with red and white roses for the two houses of Lancaster and York respectively.
 It can be noted that the white rose of the cover is larger than the red rose denoting the ascendancy of the House of York at the conclusion of the narrative.
 The illustration provides a symbolic representation of the title of the novel.